 JWI: And I am telling you, I am telling you, right now, there has been 524 years of holistic genocide on Turtle Island.
 We are the ones that are dying.
 It’s not you that is dying.

 And as far as “how Justin Trudeau is doing”?
 One of the things that we need to keep in mind is we are asking the UN to help us at charges of genocide, a war against humanity, war crimes and a crime of aggression, be laid.
 Because your Liberal Party was also responsible.
 Every party – your every governance that has been in power.
-There’s been a war conflict of Indian Residential School, 60 Indian day schools, and a million of damn schools.
+There’s been a war conflict of Indian Residential School, 60 Indian day Scoop, and a million of damn Scoops.
 None of your governments have clean hands.
 All of your governments have blood on their hands.
 None of you are different.
 You haven’t changed!
 Because you haven’t started your healing journeys.

 The moment we have our voice and our backbone you want to shut us down.
 And you think, you’re privileged to disrespect us, the moment we tell you because of your colonial mindset and your colonial way of being, your white privilege, your white fragility – you can’t take our truth!
 Look how many people came to bat for you, White lady.
 And you’re a guest here.
 Without us you’d be homeless.
 This is over.

 w/ Fannie Lou Hamer & Lerone Bennett, Jr.